reissbaker/st4t3/README.md

 ## Type safety

-* When you create a new `Machine` instance, it checks for exhaustiveness: you can't accidentally forget to include a state that one of your other states needs to transition to.
+* When you create a new `Machine` instance, it checks for exhaustiveness at compile time: you can't accidentally forget to include a state that one of your other states needs to transition to.
 * Any method defined on *all* your states is callable from `machine.current()`.
   If you want to call a method on a specific state, you can call it from `machine.state("state name goes here")`, although generally I wouldn't